MountGuys Blog

 Which one do we recommend?
 Well that’s up to you.
 The clip-on is a cleaner look, and when removed, there’s no velcro left on your GPS.
 However, the fabric type gives better coverage as it surrounds the GPS including the sides and gives superior glare control.
 We seem to sell more of the first type (if that helps).

 These are available for most GPS units.
-95% of all GPS units sold are either 3.5 or 4.3 inch screens and we have anti glare shields for both.
-We also carry anti glare shields for Fishfinders as well.
+95% of all GPS units sold are either 4.3 or 5.0 inch screens and there are anti glare shields for both.
+There are anti glare shields for Fishfinders as well.